- Property code

 large sofa, two chairs, TV/DVD, woodburner, three steps up to:

 electric oven and hob, dishwasher, fridge with small freezer compartment.

 to the front of the property there is an enclosed decked terrace, with a picnic table and bench, to the rear of the property there is a patio area, this area is not enclosed.

 oil central heating throughout, located in front of the property is a small pond so children must be supervised.
-Please note there is a dehumidifier provided within the cottage as the property can suffer with occasional damp areas, WiFi, one dog welcome.
+Please note there is a dehumidifier provided within the cottage as the property can suffer with occasional damp areas, WiFi, one dog welcome, short breaks available.

 A lovely little cottage ideal for a quiet break beautifully laid out would not hesitate to return

 Lovely central location.
 Spacious and well equipped property.